mefengl/awesome-waitlist/README.md

 A curated list of awesome waitlists for various AI plugins, services, and tools related to OpenAI, GitHub Copilot, and other AI development resources.

+> Get notified when new links are added, see https://github.com/mefengl/how-to-watch-releases

 ## Contents

 - [Google AI Tools](#google-ai-tools)